-Animikii’s employees are grateful to conduct our work as visitors on the traditional, unceded territory of the Lekwungen (Songhees) Peoples of the Coast Salish Nation, the traditional, unceded territory of the Musqueam, Squamish, and Tsleil-Waututh Peoples of the Coast Salish Nation and the traditional territories of the Kwanlin Dün First Nation and the Ta'an Kwäch'än Council.
-Animikii is a remote-first company committed to supporting Indigenous technologists who work on meaningful projects in ways that fit their lives and support their personal and professional goals.
-Each of the Thunderbirds (Animikii employees) has completed accredited Indigenous Cultural Safety training and Animikii approaches technological solutions through this lens.
+Animikii’s team members work from coast to coast on Turtle Island.
+You can see on the map below, our Thunderbirds are grateful to work from many different Nations and Territories.
+Our team headquarters are on lək̓ʷəŋən territory, and many of our team works remotely from the traditional, unceded territory of the Musqueam, Squamish, and Tsleil-Waututh Peoples of the Coast Salish Nation, and the traditional territories of the Kwanlin Dün First Nation and the Ta'an Kwäch'än Council.
+Every Animikii team member has completed accredited Indigenous Cultural Safety training and approaches technological solutions through this lens.

 A proud member of the Tsimshian people, Jonathon has over a decade of experience in client services, web design, stakeholder communications, and graphic design.
-As the Digital Services Project Manager, Jonathon leverages his past experience with Indigenous communities to provide the best possible services and coordination with the Animikii team.
+As an Impact Strategist, Jonathon leverages his past experience with Indigenous communities and web-based projects to distill technical data and information architecture on the Software Pathfinding team into requirements for custom software.
+He also assists with planning, managing, and reporting on Animiki’s Social Impact.
 He works on Lekwungen territory in Victoria, BC.

 Chuck Frank is a senior software developer who has designed software solutions for 18 years.
 Chuck was a founding partner at PlusThree, LLP, in New York City, providing campaign software solutions to political organizations for seven years.
 Chuck worked at the University of Victoria for ten years, providing software solutions for centralized information technology, including emergency notification, budget planning, and research administration tools.
 Chuck values his roles as a father, husband, and community member; he loves to spend his time at his children's activities, and as part of various community-building social events.
 Chuck believes in the dignity of all peoples, in equity and human rights, and in social justice.
 Chuck is Yéil naa, Deisheetaan, Kaagwaantaan of the Tlingit peoples in Southeast Alaska - Raven moeity, Beaver, and Wolf clans, from Angoon Alaska.
 Chuck works on Lekwungen territory in Victoria, BC.